Confidential help, 24/7

 Stories carry hope from one survivor to the next.

-We share Theresa's journey — with her dignity at the center — because survivors tell us, again and again, that knowing someone else made it through gave them the courage to take their own first step.
+We share Theresa's journey, with her dignity at the center, because survivors tell us again and again that knowing someone else made it through gave them the courage to take their own first step.
 You are not defined by what was done to you.
-Healing is possible.
-A future is possible.
-And you do not have to walk toward it alone.
+Healing is possible, a real future is possible, and you don't have to find your way there by yourself.

 You are not alone